Enriched model categories and presheaf categories: Appendix: Enriched model categories

-\begin{rem} It is often assumed that the unit $\mathbf{I}$ of $\sV$ is cofibrant.
-This is true in the most commonly used enriching categories.
-However, the assumption is not always satisfied, and it is important in our applications to know when it is needed and when not.
-We have been careful to show the places where it comes into play.
-Where it is not mentioned it is not needed. \end{rem}

-We have also not assumed the monoid axiom.
-We recall it and formulate analogues for $\sV$-categories.
+It is worth emphasizing what we have {\em not} required of $\sV$ and $\sM$.
+We have not required that the unit of $\sV$ be cofibrant.
+That holds in some but not all of the most commonly used enriching categories.
+It is important to know when it is needed and when not, and we have been careful to show the places where it comes into play.
+We return to this point in \S\ref{How?}.
+We have also not required $\sV$ to satisfy the monoid axiom.
+We recall it and formulate its analogue for $\sV$-categories, which we have also not required.

-\begin{defn}\mylabel{monax} $\sV$ satisfies the monoid axiom if all maps in $\sV$ that are obtained as pushouts or filtered colimits of maps of the form $\id\odot i\colon U\odot V\rtarr M\odot W$, where $i\colon V\rtarr W$ is an acyclic cofibration in $\sV$, are weak equivalences. \end{defn}
+\begin{defn}\mylabel{monax} $\sV$ satisfies the monoid axiom if all maps in $\sV$ that are obtained as pushouts or filtered colimits of maps of the form $\id\otimes i\colon U\otimes V\rtarr U\otimes W$, where $i\colon V\rtarr W$ is an acyclic cofibration in $\sV$, are weak equivalences. \end{defn}

 \begin{defn}\mylabel{tenax} Let $\sM$ be a $\sV$-model category and $\sD$ be a small $\sV$-category.
 Then $\sM$ satisfies the tensor axiom if the following conditions (i) and (ii) hold, and $\sM$ satisfies the $\sD$-tensor axiom if (iii) holds. \begin{enumerate}[(i)] \item All maps in $\sM$ that are obtained as pushouts or filtered colimits of maps of the form $\id\odot i\colon M\odot V\rtarr M\odot W$, where $i\colon V\rtarr W$ is an acyclic cofibration in $\sV$, are weak equivalences. \item All maps in $\sM$ that are obtained as pushouts or filtered colimits of maps of the form $i\odot \id \colon M\odot V\rtarr N\odot V$, where $i\colon M\rtarr N$ is an acyclic cofibration in $\sM$, are weak equivalences. \item All maps in $\sM$ that are obtained as pushouts or filtered colimits of maps of the form $i\odot \id \colon M\odot \sD(d,e)\rtarr N\odot \sD(d,e)$, where $i\colon M\rtarr N$ is an acyclic cofibration in $\sM$, are weak equivalences. \end{enumerate} \end{defn}